Do not call the numbers provided in the BazarCall email campaign

 It is known that one email is disguised as a letter from Paradise Books asking to call the +1-816-307-4271 number, and another one disguised as a letter Medical Reminder Service asking to call the +1-816-897-0374 number.
 Although, it is likely that there are other variants with different company names and telephone numbers.

 The main purpose of these emails is to trick recipients into believing that some subscription is expiring soon/trial period is almost over and calling the provided number to extend or cancel that subscription.
-Once called, scammers ask to visit a website hosting a malicious file, then download and open that file.
+Once called, the scam can vary.

 Research shows that at least one of the websites is hosting a malicious Microsoft Excel document designed to install BazarLoader.
 Nevertheless, those pages may be designed to download other files designed to install other malware.